PhysicsOfMobility/ridepy/doc/overview.rst

     print(events)

-How to create your own dispatcher
+How to write your own dispatcher
 ---------------------------------

-How to create your own ``TransportSpace``
+How to write your own ``TransportSpace``
 -----------------------------------------